ClaudiuGeorgiu/RiskInDroid/README.md

 #### Prerequisites

-To use RiskInDroid you need `Python 3` (at least `3.5`), `Java 8` and a tool to extract the content of `RiskInDroid/app/database/permission_db.7z` archive (e.g., `p7zip-full` can be used for this task in Ubuntu).
+To use RiskInDroid you need `Python 3` (at least `3.5`), `Java` (at least version `8`) and a tool to extract the content of `RiskInDroid/app/database/permission_db.7z` archive (e.g., `p7zip-full` can be used for this task in Ubuntu).
 Note: although possible, the installation of some of the Python libraries is not straightforward on Windows, the usage of a Linux distribution such as Ubuntu is advised.

 #### Install